Alex Albon

 Career analysis

-When given the chance at Toro Rosso in F1, he was instantly as fast as the more experienced Daniil Kvyat.
+When given the chance at Toro Rosso in F1, Albon was instantly as fast as the more experienced Daniil Kvyat.
 Because of this, he was promoted, perhaps prematurely, to Red Bull in the middle of his rookie season.
-Facing Max Verstappen was an extremely difficult challenge.
-Albon did his best for a year and a half before ultimately being dropped, as he only scored 2 podiums at Red Bull.

 They are very different drivers, though.
 While Sainz is consistent, Albon runs hot and cold.
-He has excellent raw pace and performs well in qualifying.
+He has excellent pace and performs well in qualifying.
 In races, he’s even better.
 The Thai is an expert in managing the tyres, making good decisions in terms of strategy, and he knows how to overtake well.
 Sometimes, he has dragged the Williams to positions the car didn’t merit.

-But Albon is also inconsistent, and there are some races where he seems to disappear.
-Perhaps he will be more motivated if the car is stronger and when he has a highly rated teammate to compete with.
 Albon is very track-dependent as well.
 He performs best at high-speed traditional circuits, is mediocre at temporary tracks and street circuits, and weak at low-speed circuits and sectors with slow corners.
-He has to improve on this, and perhaps he will, now that he finally gets a proper chance to show his worth.
+He has to improve on this, and perhaps he will, as he is entering his peak.